simialfapro/lsp-a46/README.md

 # lsp-a46
-This Repository includes the Code of a self-stabilizing Arduino-Modelrocket-Module.
-The code is seperated in 3 Directorires:

-- altimeter: contains Code only for Height measurement
-- servo: contains Code only for self-stabilisation system.
-- main: merges both codes togheter.
+This repository contains code for a self-stabilizing Arduino model rocket module.
+The code is divided into three sections:

+- Altimeter: This directory contains code specifically for height measurement.
+It is designed to capture the rocket's altitude.
+- Servo: In this directory, you'll find code dedicated solely to the self-stabilization system.
+This portion of the code is responsible for controlling the servo motors, which serve to stabilize the rocket during flight.
+- Main: This directory merges both codes together.
+It contains the main code that integrates both altitude measurement and the self-stabilization system

 ![Modelrocket-Module](/img/module.jpeg)

-## Arduino Wiring Schematic
+## Arduino Wiring Schematic:

 ![Modelrocket-Module](/img/schema.png)